DylanMeeus/springboot_jwt_blog/_posts/2015-06-26-auth0-ember-simple-auth.markdown

 ---
 At Auth0, we’re huge fans of [Ember](http://emberjs.com), the Javascript framework made famous for writing ambitious single page applications (also known as SPA).

-Unfortunately, up until now our support and resources for Ember have not equalled our enthusiasm for Ember.
+Unfortunately, up until now our support and resources for Ember have not equalled our enthusiasm for it.
 Thankfully, starting today, we have some great news —

 ![Auth0 + Ember logos](http://cdn.auth0.com/blog/ember-simple-auth/auth0-ember.png)

-# Introducing an official 'ember simple auth' addon
+# Introducing an official 'ember simple auth' add-on

 For those familiar with Ember, it might go without saying that “[ember-simple-auth](http://ember-simple-auth.com)” is the most popular authentication helper library around.
 It implements a strategy based plugin system that allows users to write their own custom authentication strategies.